jaewonwashere/How-to-screen-with-OCP/README.md

     CSC's [HPC overview](https://csc.cnsi.ucsb.edu/sites/default/files/2023-01/HPC_Workshop_Winter_23.pdf), as well as resources such as this [cheat sheet](https://www.stationx.net/linux-command-line-cheat-sheet/) will guide you through more essential Linux CLI(command line interface) commands.

 7. Now, let's install some packages.
-An easy way to install (almost) everything you need to run ocp calculations is by following the guidelines [here](https://fair-chem.github.io/core/install.html).
-However, the default environment uses cuda 11.8, which is not an available module on Pod.
-Therefore, we will set it up so that it uses cuda 12.1.
-I have set up my local environment as such, and the environment file is available on Pod as: `fairchem_Pod.yml`.
+An easy way to install (almost) everything you need to run ocp calculations is by following the guidelines [here](https://github.com/facebookresearch/fairchem/tree/ced7f7fe6b21bd092586126bc5ffad9a559ee17e).
-   Copy the `.yml` file into your home directory:

-   `cp /home/jaewon_lee/fairchem_Pod.yml ~`

-8. The `.yml` file acts like the seed of a tree.
-We can use it to reproduce the environment that I have on my system:

-   `conda env create -f fairchem_Pod.yml`

-   (If you run into problems, reach out to `jaewon_lee@ucsb.edu`)

-9. Now you should have the proper `fair-chem` environment on your login node!
-Let's check this by:

-    `conda activate fair-chem`

-    If you're in the vanilla bash settings (if you haven't changed anything about how the Linux CLI appears), you should see the following change:

-    `(base) [your_user_name@pod-login1 ~]$ conda activate fair-chem` ⟶ `(fair-chem) [your_user_name@pod-login1 ~]$`

-10. Congrats!
+8. Congrats!
 You're all set to run ocp calculations!